-Note: Do the 4-set combo cycle once or at the very most twice per week (on non consecutive training days) when doing rep ranges of 6-10, 8’s and 3’s.
+Note: Do the 4-set combo cycle once or at the very most twice per week (on non-consecutive training days) when doing rep ranges of 6-10, 8’s and 3’s.
 When you get down to 2 reps or even singles do them only once every couple of weeks.

-When doing an exercise for One-Limb, such as a One-Dumbbell: Curl, Lateral Raise or Press Overhead etc., also hold a dumbbell in the non working hand (unless otherwise instructed) at the customary start position as a means of balance and bi-lateral posture.
+When doing an exercise for One-Limb, such as a One-Dumbbell: Curl, Lateral Raise or Press Overhead etc., also hold a dumbbell in the non-working hand (unless otherwise instructed) at the customary start position as a means of balance and bi-lateral posture.

 This instruction will vary slightly in the case of a one-dumbbell flat bench press.
-Do not grab any part of the vertical upright support rack with the non working hand as this is an out of normal position will change the adaptive response of the nervous system (mind to muscle link) to the chest muscles.
-Instead, hold a dumbbell in the non working hand, at chest level rather than overhead.
+Do not grab any part of the vertical upright support rack with the non-working hand as this is an out of normal position will change the adaptive response of the nervous system (mind to muscle link) to the chest muscles.
+Instead, hold a dumbbell in the non-working hand, at chest level rather than overhead.

 Another bilateral deficit strategy is to do one-limb movements in Negative Only style.
 For example on machines such as the Hack Squat, Leg Extension / Leg Curl, Leg Press using both limbs (legs) when doing the positive phase of each rep but then lower through the negative using only one limb (leg).
 Use about 30% less poundage than normal.
 Each negative only rep should take between 5-8 seconds.

-Here is another strategy as it applies to performing the (one-limb only) NEGATIVE LEG PRESS.
+Here is another strategy as it applies to perform the (one-limb only) NEGATIVE LEG PRESS.
 Perform one hard work set of 20 full exercise range of motion (eccentric/concentric) reps, with the right leg.
 Upon completion of the 20th rep, load an additional 25-30% poundage to the apparatus.